Fixed Penalty Notice amounts vary depending on the type of offence committed. Amounts maybe reduced for early payments.

 We regularly run advertising campaigns, and place signage in areas of high footfall, to remind people of their responsibilities.
 If warning signs are not present, this does not excuse someone from acting in an anti-social manner.
 If you need to look around for a warning sign before dropping litter etc. then you probably already know that the action is illegal.

 Dropping litter is a criminal offence under Section 87 of the Environmental Protection Act 1990.
 There are is no statutory defence in relation to there not being any nearby litter bins.
-The same applies to the disposal of bagged 'dog poo'.
+The same applies to the disposal of bagged 'dog waste'.

 Where bins are not available, it is up to everyone to act responsibly and make arrangements to either take their litter home or carry it until a litter bin is available.